Welcome to Ladybug Hill Farm

 that is a compatible grazer can be a great way to control weeds and

 parasites.
-The farm is not conducive to bush-hogging and I don't
+The farm is not conducive to bush-hogging and we avoid

-like using chemicals to control weeds.
-I have been very
+using chemicals to control weeds.
+The pasture improvement

-We got started with a couple of Boer/dairy cross does that a friend sold
+Our first goats were a couple of Boer/dairy cross does from a friend.

 bottle kids, and to make cheese and kefir.